Puriice/cp372-PA-SS/docs/Canvas.md

 ## Questions /Hypothesis

--   Does BMI related to Sleep disorder?
+1. Which factor related to each sleep disorder?
--   Does quality of sleep affect sleep disorder?
+1. Does quality of sleep related to sleep disorder?
--   Which demographic has the most sleep disorder?
+1. Which demographic has the most sleep disorder?
--   Which variable has the most effect on quality of sleep?
--   What consideration to be good quality_of_sleep?
+1. Which variable has the most effect on quality of sleep?
+And what consideration to be good quality_of_sleep?

 ## Key Stakeholders